aftabalam01-creator/Stock-Forecasting-ML-AftabAlamMasjidi/README.md

-# Stock Market Forecasting Using Advanced Machine Learning Models
+# 🧠 Stock Market Forecasting Using Advanced Machine Learning Models
 **Barry University — Research by Aftab Alam Masjidi**

 ---

-## Project Overview
+## 🧩 Abstract
-This repository explores how machine learning can forecast stock market trends using both classical and ensemble regression models.
+This research explores the use of machine learning and neural architectures to forecast short-term stock price movements by leveraging **representation learning**, **temporal dependencies**, and **uncertainty quantification**.
-The research compares 10 AI algorithms to identify which performs best under different data conditions.

-Models used:
+By systematically comparing classical and ensemble regressors with deep neural models (MLP, RNN), the project demonstrates how predictive intelligence can extract stable signals from noisy data.
+The study establishes a methodological foundation for applying similar predictive frameworks to **cyber threat forecasting**, aligning with MBZUAI’s mission to advance trustworthy and human-centric AI systems.

+---

+## 📘 Overview
+The repository evaluates the effectiveness of **supervised regression algorithms** in modeling dynamic and volatile time-series data.
+Ten algorithms were benchmarked across metrics of stability, interpretability, and drift-awareness to assess their suitability for adaptive prediction tasks.

+**Models Implemented:**
 - Linear Regression
 - Ridge Regression
 - Lasso Regression